 We offer fellowship opportunities in marine science, animal care, exhibits, and education, to college or post-graduate students.
 The Batten Fellowship also includes a stipend to help offset personal and incidental expenses.
 Batten Fellowships fund students to complete work in specific projects and programs.

 The Virginia Aquarium & Marine Science Center is currently accepting applications for the Conservation Programs Batten Fellowship.
-The application period will remain open until a successful candidate is selected.
+The application period will remain open through March 1, 2026.
 This fellowship requires a commitment of 400 hours over a consecutive three-month period, typically running from May to August at a pay rate of $15.45 per hour.
 Please note that housing is not provided, and fellows are responsible for meeting all requirements from their home institutions to secure academic credit.

 The Virginia Aquarium & Marine Science Center is seeking a highly motivated and detail-oriented Conservation Programs Fellow to support the integration of critical conservation messaging across our diverse educational and public engagement programs.
 The Conservation Programs Fellow will play a vital role in enhancing the impact of the Virginia Aquarium's public programming by systematically developing, evaluating, and integrating clear, actionable conservation messages.
 This position is ideal for an individual passionate about environmental education and effective science communication.